Have questions? Contact us at firstname.lastname@example.org

 - International Applicants: January 15 for Fall Semester.
 August 1 for Spring Semester.

-Students may be eligible to serve as Graduate Assistants in research or teaching, although MS Thesis Option students have priority for assistantship support (see Graduate Assistant Application form); students may also be eligible for tuition fee scholarships or other similar opportunities.
+Non-Thesis Option students may be eligible to serve as Graduate Assistants in research or teaching, although Thesis Option students have priority because of the thesis research requirement.
+Non-Thesis Option students may also be eligible for tuition scholarships or similar opportunities.
 Other funding opportunities are provided by the Graduate College at their Financial Resources website.
-A special scholarship opportunity may be available to new Master's students majoring in Hydrology who matriculate in Spring 2018, Fall 2018, and Spring 2019.

 Degree Program Reqs top